whatyouhide/whatyouhide.github.io/content/posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc/index.md

 [1, 2, [:foo, [:bar]]]
 ```

-That's small, contrived and unrealistic, so we should be good to go.
+That's small, contrived, and unrealistic, so we should be good to go.

 ## The lexer